 Testosterone Treatment in Males

-Your doctor may have recommended for you testosterone injections if you have low testosterone levels.
+Your doctor may have recommended testosterone injections if you have low testosterone levels.
 This occurs when the testicles produce insufficient amounts, and the condition is known as hypogonadism.

 Having an inadequate amount of testosterone in your body can have several detrimental effects.
 These include decreased sperm count, reduced muscle or bone mass, accumulated body fat, as well as erectile dysfunction.

 The normal level of total testosterone in a healthy adult male’s blood ranges from 240 to 950 nanograms per deciliter (ng/dl).